shopsys/shopsys/docs/contributing/backward-compatibility-promise.md

 ### If You Are a User of Shopsys Framework...
 - we use [Semantic Versioning](http://semver.org/spec/v2.0.0.html) (`MAJOR.MINOR.PATCH`)
-- all higher `MINOR` and `PATCH` versions should be compatible with your project
+- all higher `MINOR` and `PATCH` releases should be compatible with your project
 - use [caret version ranges](https://getcomposer.org/doc/articles/versions.md#caret-version-range-) in your `composer.json` (eg. `^7.0.0`)
 - when upgrading to a new major release, read the [upgrade notes](/UPGRADE.md)
 - watch for changes marked as `BC-BREAK` in the [changelog](/CHANGELOG.md)